Timothyryanhall/crypto-prices/README.md

 `java -jar build/libs/crypto-prices-0.0.1-SNAPSHOT.jar`

-And now you can navigate to `localhost:8080` to improve your knowledge of cryptocurrency prices
+And now you can navigate to `localhost:8080` to improve your knowledge of cryptocurrency prices!
+Enjoy!